nessaacr/Project-RO-Kelompok-5/README.md

 It can be seen from the results above that Balance Class Distribution, such as Replicalable Training has a negative impact on the value of the precision and accuracy of the prediction model.
 Therefore, this parameter will not be activated.

 #### Final Model Performance Result
+The result of the comparing machine learning models are as follows:
+(gambar disini)
 After all the configurations is applied, the resulting error rate of the model are as follows:
 <img src="images/errorRate.jpg" >